chuang9/dtr_Deque/README.md

 #### Method Selections
 The methods that we chose as team included:
 ```
-    //inserts element in front of deque if possible w/o violating capacity
+    //inserts element in front of deque
     void addFirst(T x);

     //returns and removes first element of deque; throws exception if deque is empty
     T removeFirst();

-    //returns first element of deque
+    //returns first element of deque; throws exception if deque is empty
     T getFirst();

-    //inserts element into end of deque if possible w/o violating capacity restrictions
+    //inserts element into end of deque
     void addLast(T x);

     //returns and removes last element of deque; throws exception if deque is empty